Omkar211202/Omkar_Notes/content/Actuarial/FM/Annuities.md

 > If Interest changes, compounding period varies, convert to the same terms and solve.

 ## Varying Interest:
-If interest changes there are 2 methods that can happen:
+If interest changes there are 2 methods of calculation that can happen:
 1. Portfolio method: Same interest for any payment, during a given period of time.
-2. Yield Curve method: Interest is charged based on the time of deposit.
+2. Yield Curve method: Interest is charged based on the time of initial deposit.

 ---